OpenEvalProject/evals/manuscripts/elife-43882/v2/manuscript.md

 ## Abstract

-10.7554/eLife.43882.001 Besides cardiomyocytes (CM), the heart contains numerous interstitial cell types which play key roles in heart repair, regeneration and disease, including fibroblast, vascular and immune cells.
+Besides cardiomyocytes (CM), the heart contains numerous interstitial cell types which play key roles in heart repair, regeneration and disease, including fibroblast, vascular and immune cells.
 However, a comprehensive understanding of this interactive cell community is lacking.
-We performed single-cell RNA-sequencing of the total non-CM fraction and enriched ( Pdgfra -GFP + ) fibroblast lineage cells from murine hearts at days 3 and 7 post-sham or myocardial infarction (MI) surgery.
+We performed single-cell RNA-sequencing of the total non-CM fraction and enriched (Pdgfra-GFP+) fibroblast lineage cells from murine hearts at days 3 and 7 post-sham or myocardial infarction (MI) surgery.
 Clustering of >30,000 single cells identified >30 populations representing nine cell lineages, including a previously undescribed fibroblast lineage trajectory present in both sham and MI hearts leading to a uniquely activated cell state defined in part by a strong anti-WNT transcriptome signature.
 We also uncovered novel myofibroblast subtypes expressing either pro-fibrotic or anti-fibrotic signatures.
 Our data highlight non-linear dynamics in myeloid and fibroblast lineages after cardiac injury, and provide an entry point for deeper analysis of cardiac homeostasis, inflammation, fibrosis, repair and regeneration.

 ## Introduction